koesan/ORCUS/README.md

 ### 📖 About the Project

-**ORCUS** is an advanced autonomous multi-drone system designed for intelligent area scanning and target engagement.
+**ORCUS** is an advanced autonomous multi-drone kamikaze system designed for intelligent area scanning and target engagement.
 Named after the Roman god of death, this system coordinates multiple drones to independently search designated areas, detect human targets using AI-powered computer vision, and execute precision collision missions.

 **Key Features:**
 - 🎯 **Multi-Drone Coordination**: Intelligent grid partitioning prevents collision between drones